DjSPIT/First-Github/README.md

 # First-Github
-This is my first repository.
+This is my first repository of Javascript Mini-Projects